 - Find the same flights from the United.com search.
 After verifying availability online, transfer your points to LifeMiles and complete the booking using your LifeMiles and a credit card for taxes and fees.

 LifeMiles is transfer partners with Amex Membership Rewards, Citi ThankYou Rewards, Capital One Miles, Brex Rewards, and Marriott Bonvoy.

-Amex, Citi, Capital One, and Brex transfer at a 1:1 ratio almost instantly, while Marriott Bonvoy transfers in around 1 business day at a 3:1 ratio with a 5,000-mile bonus when you transfer 60,000 Marriott Bonvoy points.
+Amex, Citi, Capital One, and Brex transfer at a 1:1 ratio almost instantly, while Marriott Bonvoy transfers in around 1 business day at a 3:1 ratio.

 Amex, Citi, and Brex regularly offer transfer bonuses of 20% to 30% to LifeMiles, which means you’ll use even fewer points to book an Asiana Airlines flight using LifeMiles!
 Also, LifeMiles periodically offers award flight discounts, which can cut the price of your award flight by another 20% to 30%.

 For example, if you book an Asiana Airlines business class flight with LifeMiles during a 20% award discount and a 20% Citi transfer bonus, you would need just 60,000 LifeMiles to book a one-way flight, which you can earn by transferring just 48,000 Citi ThankYou Points during a 20% transfer bonus!

 Air Canada Aeroplan